ebmgt/copyright_case_studies/README.md

 Shortcut to this repository: https://ebmgt.github.io/copyright_case_studies

-This project is three quantitative case studies of varying approach to copyright restrictions and long-term consequencies.
+This project is four quantitative case studies of varying approachwa to copyright restrictions and long-term consequencies.
 This project is being submitted for publication.

 <ul>
   <li><a href="https://ebmgt.github.io/copyright_case_studies/data_and_code">Data and code</a></li>